microsoft/PowerToys/README.md

 ### Text Extractor

  - Move to WPF-UI, localization and light theme support.
 Thanks [@niels9001](https://github.com/niels9001)!
- - Disabled by default on Windows 11, with a infobox on Settings to prefer using the Windows Snipping Tool, which now supports OCR.
+ - Disabled by default on Windows 11, with a information box on Settings to prefer using the Windows Snipping Tool, which now supports OCR.

 ### Documentation